-In real estate, the term "single agency" indicates that a broker or agent will represent the interests of either the seller or the buyer—as either the listing agent or the buyer's agent.
-In other words, the agent will sit on only one side of the transaction.
-Single agency is the most commonly used form of real estate representation.
+The real estate term "single agency" means that a broker or agent will represent the interests of either the seller or the buyer.
+They may act as either the listing agent or the buyer's agent, but not both.
+The agent will sit on only one side of the transaction.
+Single agency is the most common form of real estate representation.
+This agent solely serves you and your interests.

 A dual agency exists when a broker or agent represents both the buyer and the seller of a property.
 Dual agency is forbidden in some locales.
-In a dual agency relationship, many experts feel that neither the buyer nor the seller receives adequate representation.
-For many, it appears to be a conflict of interest when brokers or agents represent their clients through dual agency.
+Many experts feel that neither the buyer nor the seller receives adequate representation in this situation.
+It appears to be a conflict of interest when brokers or agents represent their clients through dual agency.

 Aspects of Single Agency

-In most other types of agency relationships, the agent owes their client fiduciary duties of loyalty and obedience.
-That means that, if we are the buyer, we can expect the agent to place our interests ahead of their own, provide services with honesty and good faith, and avoid conflicts of interest.
+The agent owes their client fiduciary duties of loyalty and obedience in most other types of agency relationships.
+You can expect the agent to place your interests ahead of their own.
+You can expect them to provide services with honesty and good faith, and to avoid conflicts of interest.

-In some cases, real estate agents actually have no legal obligation to look after their clients' best interests.
-Laws in 25 states now allow brokers to provide services to buyers and sellers as "transaction brokers" or "facilitators," without the traditional fiduciary duties of loyalty and obedience.
+Real estate agents have no legal obligation to look after their clients' best interests in some cases.
+Laws in 25 states allow brokers to provide services to buyers and sellers as "transaction brokers" or "facilitators."
+This allows them to work without the traditional fiduciary duties of loyalty and obedience.

 In the other 25 states, the agent is required by law to: